VBC Financial Simulation

 2. Must achieve a Quality Score of at least 80%

-If either requirement is missed, the payer keeps all savings.
+If either requirement is missed, the payer keeps ALL savings — the ACO receives $0.

 The Board votes UNANIMOUSLY to proceed!